RevenueCat/meta-memcache-py/README.md

 ```python:
 Key("key:1:2", routing_key="key:1")
 ```
-This is useful if you have several keys related with each other.
+This is usefull if you have several keys related with each other.
 You can use the same routing key, and they will be placed in the same server.
 This is handy for speed of retrieval (single request instead of fan-out) and/or consistency (all will be gone or present, since they are stored in the same server).
-Note this is also risky, if you place all keys of a user in the same server, and the server goes down, the user life will be misserable.
+Note this is also risky, if you place all keys of a user in the same server, and the server goes down, the user life will be miserable.

 ### Unicode keys:
 Unicode keys are supported, the keys will be hashed according to Meta commands